When it comes to garment construction, sewing your hem represents the finish line.

 Rules of Hemming

 Rule #1: ALWAYS allow your almost finished garment to hang at least 24 hours BEFORE you hem it.
-This will give the fabric a chance to stretch and grow; this is especially important when hemming full or bias garments!
+This will give the fabric a chance to stretch and grow; this is especially important when hemming full or bias garments and those made of rayon!

 Rule #2: Don’t get sloppy.
 If your hem is sloppy, it will undermine the quality of your entire garment.